CVE bundle changelog

 Subscribing to bundle updates

-Three ways to stay current:
+Two ways to stay current:

-- CLI auto-check: every
+- CLI auto-check: the

 changelog block before publishing the new